 Our Korean strain is a smaller medium sized plant that has reached 15 ft. tall after 20 plus years.
 This species does produce stolons but not extensively and it has not self seeded at our farm.
 Fruit production is usually light.
-After 20 years of growing this plant we have discovered it does not spread via seed and is not invasive, This plant is grown in pots and has a deep root system.
+After 20 years of growing this plant we have discovered it does not spread via seed and is not invasive but the root sytem can be extensive much like staghorn shumac to some extent.
+This plant is grown in pots and has a deep root system.
 Keep in mind this plant looks more like a perennial at first and eventually will take on a woody shrub type growth in its first year after transplanting. so the plants have good roots when you get them but not much of a top.
-That is how they grow for the first 2-3 years.
+That is how they grow.

 |Genus & Species||Aralia elata|